These links point to opportunities for employment at MIT and beyond:

 1. Hiring Manager must receive approval for use of headcount from their AD

-2. Hiring Manager provides fleshed-out job description to ADs group for their approval
+2. Hiring Manager provides fleshed-out position description to ADs group for their approval

 3. Hiring Manager invites search committee members

-4. Hiring Manager shares job description with HR via the form below in Posting & Search Process
+4. Hiring Manager shares position description with HR via the form below in Posting & Search Process

 5. HR creates job post ensuring it is in compliance with Institute job posting and the job catalog